UVADS/orientation-technical/badges/github.md

      3. Use the browser based editor to modify your files
      4. Share your repository

-5. **fork** a repo. make an edit and issue a pull request.
+5. **fork** a repo. make an edit. issue a pull request.
 Choose from one of these repos:
     1.  https://github.com/alonzi/star_wars_power_rankings
     2.  https://github.com/alonzi/projectEuler